 - Pharmacies, supermarkets, & discount stores

-- Health Department District Offices - for children ages 6 months to 18 years who do not have a pediatric health care provider
+- Your Local Health Office - for children ages 6 months to 18 years who do not have a pediatrician

 - College health centers

-Find where you can get a flu shot near you.
-Use this searchable listing of local Home Health Agency or Visiting Nurse Association clinics.
+Use this searchable listing of nearby Home Health Agency or Visiting Nurse Association flu clinics.

 If you have any questions, please contact the clinic directly.